-If the property has any mortgage liens whose amount do not exceed its post-disaster appraised value, the Program may resolve the outstanding mortgage without affecting the funds that will be available to the applicant to purchase the replacement home with the relocation voucher.
+If the property has any mortgage liens whose amount do not exceed its post-disaster appraised value, the Program may resolve the outstanding mortgage without affecting the funds that will be available through the relocation voucher.
 The amount paid for such outstanding mortgage liens will not be credited to the principal balance of the grant agreement.

-In the case that an applicant has a mortgage lien on the property with an outstanding balance in excess of the appraised value of the property, the Program may authorize the payment of said excess amount to be made with the funds awarded for the relocation voucher.
-To offset these costs, PRDOH will make a reduction to the relocation voucher equivalent to the amount paid for the mortgage lien in excess of the appraised value of the property.
+In the case that an applicant has a mortgage lien on the property with an outstanding balance in excess of the property's appraised value, the Program may authorize the payment of said excess amount with the funds awarded for the relocation voucher.
+To offset these costs, PRDOH will make a reduction to the relocation voucher equivalent to the amount paid for the mortgage lien in excess of the property's appraised value.
 No amount will be credited to the principal balance of the grant agreement.
-PRDOH may also choose to allow applicants to contribute other funding sources to offset the reduction in the value of the relocation voucher.
+PRDOH may also choose to allow applicants to contribute with other funding sources to offset the reduction in the relocation voucher's value.

-The options for applicants with properties with outstanding mortgage liens will only be available for those applicants who are eligible for relocation because their properties are located in the 100-year floodplain or high-risk areas (as identified during the Property Risk Assessment and/or Environmental Review).
+The options for applicants with properties with outstanding mortgage liens will only be available for those applicants who are eligible for relocation because their properties are located in the 100-year floodplain or high-risk areas (as identified during the PRA and/or Environmental Review).

 The Program will hold real estate closings with the applicant that may consist of: 1) title transfer of the damaged property to PRDOH; and 2) purchase of the replacement property that the applicant will be relocated in.
 The real estate closings may occur at different times.
-The Program will provide the seller of the new property with the full sale price and the buyer/applicant will sign a deferred forgivable lien with PRDOH equal to the sale price plus any funds provided for purposes of resolving an outstanding mortgage debt, minus the appraised value of the property after the disasters (s), if applicable.
-To appropriately address the lack of housing market availability through all regions of Puerto Rico, the maximum funding amount for the replacement property provided by the Program will be \$200,000.
+The Program will provide the seller of the new property with the full sale price and the buyer/applicant will sign a deferred forgivable lien with PRDOH equal to the sale price plus any funds provided for purposes of resolving an outstanding mortgage debt, minus the property's appraised value after the disasters (s), if applicable.
+To appropriately address Puerto Rico's lack of available housing, the maximum funding amount for the replacement property provided by the Program will be \$200,000.
 The Program will not limit purchase prices for replacement properties.
-Any additional funds required for the acquisition of the property could be secured by the applicant from other eligible funding sources, including a mortgage.
+Any additional funds required for the property's acquisition could be secured by the applicant from other eligible funding sources, including a mortgage.